OlegSivets/Driver-Monitoring-System/docs/index.rst

 ..
-Driwer-Monitoring-System documentation master file, created by sphinx-quickstart on Thu May  9 21:28:36 2024.
+Driver Monitoring System documentation master file, created by sphinx-quickstart on Fri May 10 15:01:58 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Driwer-Monitoring-System's documentation!
+Welcome to Driver Monitoring System's documentation!
 ====================================================

 .. toctree::